oligriffiths/broccoli-demo/README.md

 application, and provide a built in express local development server.

 The Brocfile.js will contain all our build instructions, and the `app` directory will contain our source files.

+We've started with the simplest of apps, an index.html file with "hello world" in it.
+(This is the echo line above).

 Next, we'll start building out our Brocfile.js to add some basic build instructions.